-At The Good Care Group, we believe that people living with MS have the right to enjoy a high quality of life, with as much independence as possible in their own home.
-We know how important it is for people to retain choice and control in life, and for many the desire to remain in their own home and community is essential to their overall health
+At The Good Care Group, we believe that people needing multiple sclerosis care at home have the right to enjoy a high quality of life, with as much independence as possible.
+We know how important it is for people to retain choice and control in life, and for many the desire to remain in their own home and community is essential to their overall health and wellbeing.

 Our live-in care service for those living with MS is highly personalised focusing on a true understanding of the fluctuating and individual nature of the condition.
 Our expert care team truly understand the need for proactive and effective medication regimes when supporting a person living with MS. We adopt a compassionate, flexible and holistic approach to care at home recognising the varying symptoms that a person can experience, but also the impact on their emotional, social and psychological wellbeing.

 What does our care for MS patients at home include?